Omega-Numworks/Omega-Guide/_pages/en_US/install-epsilon-from-softloader.md

 ### Section I - Open the bootloader

-If your CFW includes a custom bootloader that allows installing a system from it, you should now open the bootloader and make it ready to install anything.
+If your CFW includes a custom bootloader that allows installing a firmware from it, you should now open the bootloader and make it ready to install anything.
 Some help can be found on [this page](choose-a-cfw)

 ### Section II - Install